tylergreason/angular-overview/README.md

 # [RXJS](https://rxjs-dev.firebaseapp.com/guide/overview)
 - RXJS is a JavaScript library for creating observable data.
-- RXJS is not very intuitive at first, so don't worry about understanding it immediately.
 - RXJS lets data be observed by any number of entities, and the observed data will tell those entities when changes occur.
   - Example: our `httpService` fires a method that fetches data from a server.
 That method returns an `observable`, which is then subscribed to by the component that called it.
 That component will then know when data from that fetch returns, or if there is an error, or when there is no more data to be returned (common with http requests).
 - Observables can also be an open stream of data instead of finishing after the first return.